Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 ### Evidence

-Linda Mitchell generated the highest revenue, while Jillian Carson handled more orders.
+Linda Mitchell generated the highest salesperson revenue, while Jillian Carson processed more orders.

 Some salespeople achieved high average order values from fewer transactions.

 ### Recommendation

-Evaluate salespeople using several measures:
+Evaluate salesperson performance using several measures:

 - total revenue
 - number of orders
 - average order value
+- revenue growth
+- customer retention
 - territory potential
-- customer retention
-- revenue growth
 - proportion of high-value orders
+- performance against quota, where appropriate

 ### Expected business benefit

-A balanced scorecard avoids rewarding only order volume or only revenue and provides a fairer view of performance.
+A balanced scorecard would avoid rewarding only order volume or only revenue and would provide a fairer assessment of performance.

 ---